SPICE: Analyses

-Since SPICE is generally used to model nonlinear circuits, the small signal analyses are necessarily preceded by a quiescent point calculation at which the circuit is linearized.
+Since SPICE is generally used to model circuits with nonlinear elements, the small signal analyses are necessarily preceded by a quiescent point calculation at which the circuit is linearized.
 SPICE2 also contains code for other small-signal analyses: sensitivity analysis, pole-zero analysis, and small-signal distortion analysis.
 Analysis at various temperatures is done by automatically updating semiconductor model parameters for temperature, allowing the circuit to be simulated at temperature extremes.

 Other circuit simulators have since added many analyses beyond those in SPICE2 to address changing industry requirements.
 Parametric sweeps were added to analyze circuit performance with changing manufacturing tolerances or operating conditions.
 Loop gain and stability calculations were added for analog circuits.
 Harmonic balance or time-domain steady state analyses were added for RF and switched-capacitor circuit design.
 However, a public-domain circuit simulator containing the modern analyses and features needed to become a successor in popularity to SPICE has not yet emerged.

 It is very important to use appropriate analyses with carefully chosen parameters.
 For example, application of linear analysis to nonlinear circuits should be justified separately.
 Also, application of transient analysis with default simulation parameters can lead to qualitatively wrong conclusions on circuit dynamics.

 Device models

 SPICE2 includes many semiconductor device compact models: three levels of MOSFET model, a combined Ebers–Moll and Gummel–Poon bipolar model, a JFET model, and a model for a junction diode.
 In addition, it had many other elements: resistors, capacitors, inductors (including coupling), independent voltage and current sources, ideal transmission lines, active components and voltage and current controlled sources.

-SPICE3 added more sophisticated MOSFET models, which were required due to advances in semiconductor technology.
+SPICE3 added more sophisticated MOSFET models, which were needed due to advances in semiconductor technology.

 In particular, the BSIM family of models were added, which were also developed at UC Berkeley.

 Commercial and industrial SPICE simulators have added many other device models as technology advanced and earlier models became inadequate.
 To attempt standardization of these models so that a set of model parameters may be used in different simulators, an industry working group was formed, the Compact Model Council, to choose, maintain and promote the use of standard models.
 The standard models today include BSIM3, BSIM4, BSIMSOI, PSP, HICUM, and MEXTRAM.

+Spice can use device models from foundry PDKs.